Overview

 or the private funds, can purchase or sell securities or assets identical to those recommended to

 or purchased for clients.
-In some cases, those purchases or sales occur on the same day, prior
+In some cases, those purchases or sales occur on the same day, prior to

-to or at a better price than client accounts.
-In such instances, employees have a conflict of interest
+or at a better price than client accounts.
+In such instances, employees have a conflict of interest to

-in place designed to address the potential conflicts of interests that could arise in these instances.
+place designed to address the potential conflicts of interests that could arise in these instances.

 Some of our employees have interests or positions in certain securities that we recommend to